mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 01 July 2025

-- The average temperature today is 26.45˚C,
+- The average temperature today is 27.42˚C,
-- With highs of 27.94˚C and lows of 25.75˚C,
+- With highs of 28.16˚C and lows of 26.08˚C,
-- It may feel like 26.45˚C with broken clouds
+- It may feel like 28.29˚C with few clouds
 - The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 60%
+- The pressure is 1014hPa and humidity is 56%
 - The sun will rise at 03:53 and set at 20:30

 <!-- weather_marker ends -->